ongardie/cubicle/README.md

 I found that I was avoiding lots of tools just because I didn't want to add risk to my host system.
 Do I want to install that janky VS Code extension that has 3 users, just for syntax highlighting?
 When it suggests installing a linter, do I want to do that too?
+(Yes, there's some irony in that Cubicle itself is a janky program that has fewer than 3 users -- for now.)

 Modern development also moves fast.
 VS Code gets updates every month.
 Rust nightly builds are updated, well, nightly.
 It's hard for distributions to keep